 2. Select the preferred value in the HA Timeout drop-down list.

-The length of time after the initial boot of a LoadMaster, before the machine decides that it should become active.
+The HA Initial Wait Time is the length of time after the initial boot of a LoadMaster, before the machine decides that it should become active.
 If the partner machine is running, this value is ignored.
 You can change this value to mitigate the time taken for some intelligent switches to detect that the LoadMaster has started and to bring up the link.